 When you initially got hired, your job description likely included the ability to be a team player, and you take that very seriously.
 When you need help, it’s not very professional to turn someone away, is it?
 At the same time, you don’t want your performance to suffer by taking on too much.

 When you’re being asked to do work outside of your responsibilities, others aren’t necessarily aware they’re taking advantage of you, but the requests add up.
+No one wants to be a part of coworker conflict, but sometimes emotions can build up.
 Is it possible to tactfully push back on too much work while still showing you’re that “team player” the company hired?
 Yes, it is.

 It’s Okay to Say No